pimotte/nomic/README.md

  1. The player is not the most recent editor of (one of) the rule(s) that is the subject of the disagreement.
  2. The player is not currently a Judge in another Judgement.
-If this set contains multiple players, the player with the smallest alphanumeric GitHub handle is selected from this group.
+If this set contains multiple players, the player with the alphanumeric GitHub handle previous to the player who invoked Judgement is selected from this group.
 If this set is empty, the rules above are removed one-by-one in bottom-to-top order until the set is no longer empty.
 If all these rules have been removed, a Judge is decided by majority vote.